MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/use-adminpak-remotely-administer-computers.md

 - Adds ring, hub and spoke, and custom topology support for File Replication Service (FRS) replication of DFS roots and links.

-- Configures connection priority in the Q321557 and SP3 release of Windows 2000 `Ntfrs.exe`.
+- Configures connection priority in the Q321557 and SP3 release of Windows 2000 Ntfrs.exe.

 - If you are using a Windows XP-based client, you must use the Windows XP SP1 update to administer Windows Server 2003 DFS.